 For more detailed instructions on how to use our product, click here.

 Although this line has its foremost focus on the efficiency and safety of your facility, it was designed for sustainability as well.
-By using the Activate™ Bleach Dilution System, you have the assurance that you are taking a very significant step toward plastic waste reduction.
-Click here to learn how Activate™ helps reduce waste.
+Activate™ Bleach Spray uses our DLS100 sprayhead and bottle, which means you can be sure that you are taking a very significant step toward plastic waste reduction.
+Click here to learn how our DLS helps reduce waste.